Legs of Haight Street

 What’s There

 Piedmont Boutique itself has been around since 1972, when Karl and Donna Kaupp opened the original location in the Castro.
-The shop moved to Haight Street in 1981 and to the current address shortly after.
+The shop moved to Haight Street in 1981 and to the current location shortly after.
 It sells costumes, wigs, platform shoes, and accessories.
 The Kaupps still own it, and about 80% of the merchandise is made in-house in San Francisco.
 San Francisco Heritage has designated Piedmont a Legacy Business.

 The whole stop takes about 30 seconds, unless you go inside.